Carreau/phd-dissertation/parts/part4.rst

 parameters of the doublet over time.
 The analysis reveals: the contact angle |theta| (:num:`Fig #fig3b`) , the volume of the doublet |V| (:num:`Fig #fig3d`) and the distance between liposome centers :math:`d` (:num:`Fig #fig3c`).
-All theses parameters are obtain by fitting spherical 3D caps on the 3D stack as explained :ref:`in later parts`.
+All theses parameters are obtain by fitting spherical 3D caps on the 3D stack as explained :ref:`in later parts <full3dfit>`.

 .. _fig3b:
 .. figure:: /figs/Fig_03-B.png